 So, what do I do at home?
 One word: talk.
 My wife and I talk to our daughters.
 We explain the dangers.
 We talk about their lives, their friends, their activities.
 And now, we make sure they have all seen the new ads on TV.
 We don’t use any filtering software.
 We don’t monitor the web sites they visit.
 And while I have full access to my daughters’ web site activity logs as well as their e-mail accounts, I have yet to look at them.

 Now, I know that some folks may feel that this is irresponsible.
 There’s always the family that says they trusted their child, and something bad happened anyway.
 Well, to that, all I can say is that you have to make that judgement for yourself.
 I’m not in any way even suggesting that you use our method, because I don’t know you.
 I’m just telling you what we do, and more importantly telling you that it works.

 But I’ve also talked to parents who are simply confused about all the options, confused about the technology, and just have no knowledge of what actual steps they can take, or how much it would cost them to do anything.
 And, there’s always the situation that the child knows more about the computer than the parent.
 I saw a great cartoon once of a mother looking over her son’s shoulder at the computer, asking him if he would mind installing this child filtering software.

 So, to the parent that just doesn’t know what to do, I do indeed say, TALK TO YOUR KIDS.
 It’s free and you can do it today and it’s better than doing nothing.
 And PLEASE use the new TV ads.
 If you don’t see them on TV, they are available for free at CyberTipline.
 Watch them yourself first, so you know what they’re saying.
 Then, even if you don’t know what to say to your children, watch the videos with them.
 Make sure they understand the message of each one.
 Let the videos start the conversation for you.

-To make it convenient, here are links to the four commercials:
+Here are links to the commercials:

 If you do nothing at all, at least talk.
 They’ll listen.